-In order to prevent delays caused by worn-out parts and unreliable trains, new train cars will be phased-in to the existing fleet over 15-20 years beginning in 2017.
-In doing so, BART will control maintenance costs and provide more reliable service to BART customers.
+In order to prevent delays caused by worn-out parts and unreliable trains, new train cars will be phased-in to the existing fleet beginning in 2017.
+The new trains will help control maintenance costs and preserve reliable service to BART customers.

 In the four decades since BART started service, annual ridership has steadily increased.

 Weekday ridership is projected to increase to 500,000 in the next 5 years and 1 million in the next 40 years.
 The current fleet is not capable of handling this many passengers.
 It will be necessary to add new cars to the fleet in order to meet growing demand.

 Sign up for updates on the new train car project to get the latest Fleet of the Future news and to be invited to walk through the final model of a new train car.

 Read the Fleet of the Future FAQ

 Questions, comments, feedback?
 Email the Fleet of the Future Design Team